Who Do You Trust? (album)

 Who Do You Trust? is the tenth studio album by American rock band Papa Roach.
 It was released on January 18, 2019, through Eleven Seven Music.
-Four singles have been released from the album: "Who Do You Trust?", "Elevate", "Come Around" and "The Ending".
+Six singles have been released from the album: "Who Do You Trust?", "Elevate", "Come Around", "Top of the World", "Feel Like Home" and "The Ending".

 Background and composition

 Frontman Jacoby Shaddix told Rock Sound that because the band's plan to tour with Of Mice & Men fell through due to lead singer Austin Carlile getting sick, the band went into the studio to record: "So we went in and created five or six songs.
 Then we went back in June and July and took another stab at it.
 We have 12 songs – there's bangers in there."

 Bassist Tobin Esperance stated that the band's goal for the album "was to push ourselves even further into genres that inspire us most.
 We have reached the place where we always wanted to be, creating new and exciting music".
 The two lead singles have been said to feature Papa Roach's "signature heavy rhythmic guitars and catchy hooks", while "Not the Only One" contains "melody and emotionally charged lyrics".

 Drummer Tony Palermo commented that the album would be "one of the most eclectic records they'd ever done".
 Palermo shared that their influence came from a number of places, stating, "we're constantly influenced by things around us, and we try to create things that are a little bit different from the last things we've done."
 Commenting on the band's constantly changing music style, Palermo responded "we sort of paved this way, and we're evolving just as naturally, I think, as we can".